In a bowl of a stand mixer or large bowl if you are using a hand mixer, beat the eggs on medium speed until pale yellow (3 to 5 minutes).

 Add the cooled chocolate and mix, then add the coffee, buttermilk, oil, and vanilla.

-3 ounces semisweet chocolate, melted and cooled to touch, 1½ cups brewed coffee, cooled, ¾ cup neutral vegetable oil, 1 tsp vanilla, 1½ cup buttermilk
+3 ounces semisweet chocolate, melted and cooled to touch, 1½ cups brewed coffee, cooled, ¾ cup neutral vegetable oil, 1 teaspoon vanilla, 1½ cup buttermilk

 Add the dry ingredients and combine on low speed for 1 minute or by hand until just combined.
 If you are using a stand mixer, be careful because you might end up with cocoa mixture everywhere!